andrewdempsey2018/NES-backgrounds/README.md

 ![nametables diagram](assets/four_nametables.png)

 The NES has four logical nametables, arranged in a 2x2 pattern.
-Each occupies a 1 KiB chunk of PPU address space, starting at $2000 at the top left, $2400 at the top right, $2800 at the bottom left, and $2C00 at the bottom right.
-The NES system board itself has only 2 KiB of VRAM (called CIRAM, stored in a separate SRAM chip), enough for two physical nametables.
+Each occupies a 1kb chunk of PPU address space, starting at $2000 at the top left, $2400 at the top right, $2800 at the bottom left, and $2C00 at the bottom right.
+The NES system board itself has only 2kb of VRAM, enough for two physical nametables.
 Cartridges with additional ran allow use of all four nametables.

 ![scrshot_pal](assets/tiles.png)

 Here we see a NES screen at resolution 256 * 240 pixels.
 We see that it is covered in 960 tiles.
 Each tile is 8 * 8 pixels.
 There are 30 rows of tiles and each row contains 32 tiles.
-In the above picture, we see that there are 32 tiles at the top and 32 at the bottom coloured red - these tiles will not be rendered on NTSC systems (although we can still maniputate them in our code, they will not be drawn).
+In the above picture, we see that there are 32 tiles at the top and 32 at the bottom coloured red - these tiles will not be rendered on NTSC systems (although we can still manipulate them in our code, they will not be drawn).
 These tiles *are* drawn on PAL systems.

 A full nametable of 960 bytes would look something like this: